-Though the mandatory health coverage for Argentina may assist travelers with situations related to COVID-19, there are many other aspects of international travel that involve some degree of unpredictability.
+While travel health coverage for Argentina may assist travelers with situations related to COVID-19 and other medical mishaps, there are many other aspects of international travel that involve some degree of unpredictability.
 A more robust travel insurance policy is highly recommended for international trips to this scenic South American country to help protect travelers against the unexpected.

 Argentina trip insurance policies can include a variety of different coverages, including but not limited to assistance with transportation delays, cancellations, medical emergencies, and other travel-related disruptions.
 These benefits can be a great resource to count on in undesirable situations, reducing the financial burden on a traveler if things go awry.